zchyde/brooklinebooksmith.com/_events/2016-12/hannukah-storytime.md

 ---

 Do you love picture books?
-Join us in our children’s section for drop-in storytime every first Saturday and third Sunday of the month.
+Join us in our children’s section for drop-in storytime.
 Special Hannukah Theme at this storytime!
 <br>&nbsp;